 Although the possible penalties for a conviction of Michigan’s under 21 DUI law may have you worried, it is important to remember that it is a long way from an arrest to a conviction.
 That is where Michigan criminal defense attorney Paul J. Tafelski can help.
 You have rights, the most important of which is the right to present a defense.
 There are a number of things that a DUI defense attorney may do to protect your rights and defend your case, including:

 Our Michigan underage DUI defense attorney will diligently investigate your case to determine whether the prosecution has a solid case against you.
 If the decision is made to take your case to trial, then we will aggressively defend you at trial.
 If, on the other hand, a plea agreement appears to be in your best interest, then we will negotiate on your behalf to secure an agreement with terms that are acceptable to you.
+Contact us at (248) 451-2200 to schedule a free consultation.

 Practice Areas